Master's Profile: Jonathan Buie

 I chose Duke because of its commitment to each one of its graduate students, and because of Duke's commitment to increase the presence of students of color.
 In addition, my research as an undergraduate student had medical applications, and that led me to look at Duke for graduate study due to its excellent reputation in biomedical engineering.

 Duke has provided me the opportunity to mature not only personally, but also in technical knowledge.
-Studying for a master's degree have given me more confidence in my technical skills, while providing me with the freedom to explore outside interests in the form of start-up ventures and professional development opportunities.
+Studying for a master's degree has given me more confidence in my technical skills, while providing me with the freedom to explore outside interests in the form of start-up ventures and professional development opportunities.

 What was the most valuable part of your educational experience at Duke?